Homepage > Journal > What are the components of a web application? What does a business owner need to know?

 • More effective scalability

-• Less load on the application server (some operations are performed on the customer's side and not on the server)
+• Less load on the web application server (some operations are performed on the customer's side and not on the server)

-• Independence of the back end (front-end application communicates with the backend via API)
+• Independence of the back end (front-end application communicates with the back end via API)

 • Fast and smooth interactions between the user and the application